chris10davies/MSDS696-Data-Science-Practicum/README.md

     </tr>
 </table>

+Random Forest has the best adjusted r2 and the lowest RSME on the assessment dataset, but the overall results were far lower than the click dataset scores.
+More features and with less rows did much better with the regression models.
+This makes sense, as more features make the model more complex with greater variance, ultimately allowing for better predictions.

 **Predict vs. Actual for Train & Test Datasets - XGBoost (best model)**

 ![alt text](images/assess_results_scat.png "assess_results_scat")

 ###  Random Forest - Important Features

+To finish up regression modeling, I wanted to see if I could improve the random forest model on the click dataset and beat out XGBoost.
+After observing the important features, I decided to rerun the model on the click dataset with the unimportant features removed, allowing for less noise in the model.

 ![alt text](images/rf_imp.png "rf_imp")